 2.)
 The next 180 applicants (California only) in rank order (based on the above factors) will be reviewed by the School’s Admissions Committee.

-- The application review will include: Veterinary and other experiences, essay questions, eLORs, and education.
+- The application review will include: Veterinary and other animal experiences, research opportunities, essay questions, letters of recommendation, leadership and community service, education, and motivation for a veterinary career.

 - The Admissions Committee will select the remaining 60 interviewees from the holistic application review.